-For the perfect sweet and spicy combination, you have to try this easy mango-habanero salsa!
+For the perfect combination of sweet and spicy flavors, you have to try this easy mango-habanero salsa recipe!
 Made with juicy mango, fresh ginger, spicy habanero and bright lime juice, this is the ultimate fruit salsa, and it comes together in less than 20 minutes.
 You’ll want to snack on this fruity salsa all summer long.

 Why You Need to Make This Recipe

-- Ridiculously quick and easy.
-Make entertaining a breeze with this salsa that requires no advanced skills or hours upon hours to prepare.
+Ridiculously quick and easy: Make entertaining a breeze with this chunky salsa that requires no advanced skills or hours upon hours to prepare -- it's truly one easy recipe.
+Plus, it only requires a handful of ingredients.

-Let’s walk through how truly simple it is to make your own mango-habanero salsa.
+Let’s walk through how truly simple it is to make your own spicy mango-habanero salsa recipe with these easy steps.

-Step 2: Now we move the processed mango to a large mixing bowl and add in our habanero, fresh ginger, lime juice, cilantro and a touch of salt (photo 3).
+Step 2: Now we move the processed mango to a large bowl and add in the remaining ingredients, including our habanero, fresh ginger, lime juice, cilantro and a touch of salt (photo 3).

 Step 3: We simply stir until it's all combined (photo 4).

 And that's it!
 See?
 Making a homemade fruit salsa doesn't get easier.
-Now grab some chips and a margarita -- say my jalapeño-mango margarita -- and enjoy the evening.
+Now grab some chips and a drink -- say my mango mojito or jalapeño-mango margarita -- and enjoy the evening.
+You'll just love how the mango's sweet flavor plays with the habanero chile.

 How to Serve

 But that's not all.
-This mango salsa is also delicious on top of all sorts of Mexican dishes, especially lighter fare like chicken, pork and seafood.
-Think fish or lobster tacos, chicken enchiladas, grilled shrimp fajitas or jerk pork nachos.
+This habanero mango salsa recipe is also delicious on top of all sorts of Mexican dishes, especially lighter fare like chicken, pork and seafood.
+Think blackened fish tacos or lobster tacos, chicken enchiladas, grilled shrimp fajitas or jerk pork nachos.

 Absolutely — I’ve made this salsa with frozen mangoes, and it turned out delicious.
 In fact, these images feature frozen mango.
 Fruit is frozen at its peak ripeness, so it will still have great flavor.
 Sometimes the mango selection at the grocery store can be sparse with only unripened mangoes.
 Frozen mango is a great substitute in that case.